 There are numerous side effects associated with misuse of this powerful drug.

 Giving a dog Klonopin (Clonazepam) is likely not the right treatment for their anxiety, depression, poor sleep or pain.
 Even if you dose Klonopin correctly, there are safer and more appropriate solutions.
-Your dog may not react well and a dependency can develop.
+Your dog may not react well.
 Clonazepam can also cause complications when interacting with other drugs.

 Consider getting pet-formulated Rescue Remedy drops.
 It’s an effective stress reliever and much safer than Klonopin.

 Klonopin K9 Conundrum

 Medicating with Klonopin could create a physical dependency which can negatively affect your dog’s demeanor and well being.
 That is just one key reason to get the help of a vet.

 Klonopin can also cause a change in appetite, fatigue, vomiting and diarrhea.
 Clonazepam may even have an opposite effect, making a pet dog hyperactive which is obviously counterproductive.